 Central apnea is a rare type of sleep apnea that happens when the area of the brain that controls breathing doesn't send the correct signals to the breathing muscles.
 Then there is no effort to breathe at all for brief periods.
 Snoring does not typically occur in central apnea.

 Anyone can have obstructive sleep apnea.

-It is estimated that more than 12 million Americans have obstructive sleep apnea.
 More than half the people who have sleep apnea are overweight, and most snore heavily.

 Sleep apnea is more common in men.
 One out of 25 middle-aged men and 1 out of 50 middle-aged women have sleep apnea that causes them to be very sleepy during the day.
 Sleep apnea is more common in African Americans, Hispanics, and Pacific Islanders than in Caucasians.
 If a family member has sleep apnea, a person is more likely to develop it than someone without a family history of the condition.

 Adults who are most likely to have sleep apnea:

 Obstructive sleep apnea can also occur in children who snore.
 If a child snores, this should be discussed with the child's doctor or health care provider.

 Signs and symptoms